News/Events/ Covid19 Update

 Despite any uncertainty, we wanted to let you know that Make Music Day will still be happening on June 21.
 Unlike traditional music festivals, Make Music Day is an open invitation for everyone to make music anywhere and everywhere.
 We hope to be taking over the streets with music on June 21, in some creative way.
 Regardless, we invite you to join one of the online Make Music Day initiatives that will take place no matter what.

 In this time of social distancing, music’s powerful role to bring us together as a community is more important than ever.
-While physical public gatherings may not be currently accessible, we can still stay connected online and celebrate music.

 Of course, we still hope to come out together in public on June 21 — in the coming weeks, look for announcements from us.
-But above all, we are committed to supporting the health and well-being of the public during this challenging time, and will follow the guidance of government health departments to make sure everyone stays safe.
+But above all, we are committed to supporting the health and well-being of the public during this challenging time and will follow the guidance of government health departments to make sure everyone stays safe.